PrabhuKiran8790/prabhukirankonda-portfolio/about/about.md

 Fascinated by vision of AGIs and their potential, to revolutionize various fields, I'm keen on exploring their development and implications.

-Longing for the day when JavaScript and Elixir embrace strong typing :(

 Would like to see functional paradigm becoming mainstream.

 Enthusiastic about the transformative potential of technologies like WebAssembly, WebGPU, WebXR, and WebTransport, envisioning a future where the web experience transcends current boundaries.